Nomadic-Shedevil/Jessica_Baggett_Module_3/README.md

 L. Hou, Personal Communication, October 4, 2023.

-Peer collaboration - going over approach and logic on PyBank.
+Peer collaboration - going over approach and logic on PyBank and PyPoll.

 R. Joseph, Personal Communication, September 30, 2023.

+Python: Find the key of the maximum, minimum value in a dictionary.
+2022, August 19. https://www.w3resource.com/python-exercises/dictionary/python-data-type-dictionary-exercise-80.php

+How do I calculate a ratio for values within a dictionary? https://stackoverflow.com/questions/63490575/how-do-i-calculate-a-ratio-for-values-within-a-dictionary.

+Getting key with maximum value in dictionary? https://stackoverflow.com/questions/268272/getting-key-with-maximum-value-in-dictionary.